AlibabaCloudDocs/hbr/intl.en-US/Back up on-premises severs/Back up files for on-premises severs/Prerequisites.md

 Resource Access Management \(RAM\) enables you to manage user access to Alibaba Cloud resources.
 You can create and manage multiple RAM users with a single Alibaba Cloud account.
 You can grant different permissions for each RAM user.
 This allows each RAM user to have different access permissions on Alibaba Cloud resources.

 An AccessKey is required when you activate a backup client.
 As any leak of an Alibaba Cloud account's AccessKey will expose cloud resources to security risks, we recommend that you use the AccessKey of a RAM user to perform the activation.
-Before performing a backup job, ensure that you have created a RAM user account and save the AccessKey of the RAM user account.
+Before performing a backup job, ensure that you have [Created a RAM user](../../../../intl.en-US/User Guide/RAM users/Create a RAM user.md#) and [Created an access key for a RAM user](../../../../intl.en-US/User Guide/Security settings/Access keys/Create an access key for a RAM user.md#).

 ## Create a client {#section_cnq_phc_ggb .section}